ship-armada/crowdfund/CROWDFUND.md

 - **This is a trusted-network crowdfund.** Not designed for viral distribution.
 - **Tokens are non-transferable at launch by design.** Transferability prioritizes governance participation during the formative phase.
 Token transfers can be unlocked by governance proposal.
 - **Automatic wind-down is a real risk.** If the protocol does not reach $10k revenue by December 31, 2026, wind-down initiates automatically.
+- **Multi-slot-per-hop is the core implementation dependency.** The entire allocation math — cap scaling, self-fill analysis, `hopDemand`, `computeAllocation()` — depends on the contract modeling `slotCount[address][hop]` as a counter that increments with each invite received.
+If the contract models hop access as a boolean rather than a counter, the spec's math is wrong.
+This must be confirmed in code before the crowdfund math is treated as settled.
+- **Wind-down / ARM token integration is an audit hotspot.** Wind-down assumes it can call `setTransferable(true)`, sweep non-ARM assets, exclude four hardcoded addresses from the redemption denominator, and end governance permanently.
+These hooks between the wind-down contract, ARM token, governor, and redemption contract are load-bearing — if any are slightly off, the "credible backstop" story weakens.
+Priority audit target.

 ---